Church of the Sacred Hearts of Jesus and Mary (Manhattan): Parish church

-The parish operated a school with the same name from 1925 through 1937.
+A four-story school building designed by architect Matthew Del Gaudio was constructed at 317-323 East 33rd Street in 1925.
+The parish operated the School of the Sacred Hearts from 1925 through 1937.
 The parish also operated Immaculata High School, which was run by the Sisters, Servants of the Immaculate Heart of Mary.
-The high school was closed in the 1970s.
+The high school was closed in June 1989.
+After the closure of Immaculata High School, the building served as the temporary home of St. Agnes Boys High School from 1989 to 1992 and later housed The Child Grade School and Legacy High School until 2003.